Zain-MKhan/epay/README.md

 In addition, for a3 we are using SQLite for handling the backend.

+### To run the tests, you'll need to:
+run the following command:
+- mvn clean install
+The test results will be outputted automatically in the Terminal.
+The written unit tests may be found in src/test/java

 ### To run the project, you'll need to:

 1. Add Tomcat as a server and start it from the "Servers" tab in VS Code on the left side.